 Trolling Motor: 36V LiFePO4 System

-I run three Ampere Time (now LiTime) 12V 100Ah LiFePO4 batteries wired in series for 36V.
+I run three LiTime (formerly Ampere Time) 12V 100Ah LiFePO4 batteries wired in series for 36V.
 These replaced three Group 31 AGM batteries.

 Why LiFePO4 for the trolling motor:

 - Usable capacity.
-You can safely discharge LiFePO4 to 20% SOC.
-Lead-acid should only be discharged to 50% to preserve cycle life.
+You can safely discharge LiFePO4 to 80% depth of discharge (20% SOC remaining) without significant cycle life impact.
+Lead-acid should only be discharged to 50% DOD to preserve cycle life (per RELiON battery depth-of-discharge guidelines).
 So my 100Ah LiFePO4 batteries give me 80Ah of usable capacity vs. 50Ah usable from a 100Ah AGM.
-I get 60% more usable power from a battery that weighs 63% less.
+More usable power from a battery that weighs far less.

 Series wiring for 36V: Battery 1 positive connects to the trolling motor positive lead.
 Battery 1 negative connects to Battery 2 positive.
 Battery 2 negative connects to Battery 3 positive.
 Battery 3 negative connects to the trolling motor negative lead.
 Simple series chain.
 Each battery has its own internal BMS (Battery Management System) that handles cell balancing, over-discharge protection, and over-charge protection independently.